Logan and Lincoln County Vietnam Casualties

 Logan and Lincoln County Vietnam Casualties Tribute Video

 One of my best childhood friends was Danny Greene who was killed in Vietnam in 1967.
 This page is a tribute to him and to all of the other Logan and Lincoln County, WV fallen heroes of Vietnam.
-If you notice an error or name omission or you would like to submit a photo of a fallen Vietnam hero, please contact me.
+Please note for a soldier’s name to appear on this list, the individual’s name must also appear on “The Wall”.
+If you notice an error or would like to submit a photo of a fallen Vietnam hero, please email the admin at loganwv.us@gmail.com.

 I wish to express my special thanks to Kyle Workman for helping me complete this list.
 Kyle and his wife have worked hard to ensure that our veterans are not forgotten.
 Kyle served as the Executive Director of the Foundation/Commission to build the Veterans Memorial at Charleston and his wife, Pat, did the majority of the veteran archive entries.

+The Vietnam War ended on April 30, 1975.
 West Virginia had the highest Vietnam casualty rate per capita in the nation, according to the U.S. Department of Defense.
 There were 711 West Virginians killed in Vietnam.
+Nine West Virginians were awarded the Medal of Honor.
+Two were from Logan County.

 Bobby Ray Adkins – Mud, WV